camunda-community-hub/zeebe-client-node-js/README.md

 Both process variables and custom headers are stored in the broker as a dictionary of named strings.
 That means that the variables and custom headers are JSON.parsed in the Node client when it fetches the job, and any update passed to the `success()` function is JSON.stringified.

-If you accidentally pass in a circular JSON structure to `complete()` - like, for example the response object from an HTTP call - it will throw, as this cannot be serialised to a string.
+If you pass in a circular JSON structure to `complete()` - like, for example the response object from an HTTP call - it will throw, as this cannot be serialised to a string.

 To update a key deep in the object structure of a process variable, you can use the [deepmerge utility](https://www.npmjs.com/package/deepmerge):